carbon-language/carbon-lang/docs/project/roadmap.md

 design, but rather enough of it to support building the realistic and interesting Carbon code that interoperates with C++.

-Some example language features that we think are key to success here but far from an exhaustive list:
+Here are some example language features that we think are key to success, but this is far from an exhaustive list:

 -   Imports and a working [prelude] (the earliest stages of a standard library)
 -   Operator overloading and dispatch for expressions